CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks

 Abstract

 Cryo-electron microscopy (cryo-EM) is an indispensable technique for determining the 3D structures of dynamic biomolecular complexes.
-While typically applied to image a single molecular species, cryo-EM holds great potential for structure determination of many targets simultaneously in a high-throughput fashion.
-However, existing methods typically focus on modeling conformational heterogeneity within a single or very few structures and are not designed to resolve compositional heterogeneity arising from mixtures of many distinct molecular species.
-To address this challenge, we propose CryoHype, a transformer-based hypernetwork for cryo-EM reconstruction that dynamically adjusts the weights of an implicit neural representation based on the input structure.
-Using CryoHype, we successfully reconstruct 1,000 distinct structures from cryo-EM imaging in the fixed-pose setting without any pre-existing knowledge of the structures present, which is beyond the capabilities of any existing algorithm.
+While typically applied to image a single molecular species, cryo-EM has the potential for structure determination of many targets simultaneously in a high-throughput fashion.
+However, existing methods typically focus on modeling conformational heterogeneity within a single or a few structures and are not designed to resolve compositional heterogeneity arising from mixtures of many distinct molecular species.
+To address this challenge, we propose CryoHype, a transformer-based hypernetwork for cryo-EM reconstruction that dynamically adjusts the weights of an implicit neural representation.
+Using CryoHype, we achieve state-of-the-art results on a challenging benchmark dataset containing 100 structures.
+We further demonstrate that CryoHype scales to the reconstruction of 1,000 distinct structures from unlabeled cryo-EM images in the fixed-pose setting.

 BibTeX